Global Ethics Forum

 Thus, friends, ladies and gentlemen, by now it must be clear that, given the state of our world today- a world of progress and poverty- the continuing and deepening global economic turmoil is merely a symptom of a much larger moral, spiritual and ethical crisis.
 In short, the world is facing a crisis of values; a crisis of trust.

 I thank you for your attention and I am very much looking forward to further our dialogue at our next workshop tomorrow.

-can you take viagra and extenze at the same time *Learn more about the Globethics.net, the Forum and see the Final Programme
+*Learn more about the Globethics.net, the Forum and see the Final Programme